1 9 8 1 – 2 0 0 2 (UK)

 63 x episodes

-Only Fools and Horses first hit British TV screens in September 1981 when Derek ‘Del-Boy’ Trotter was introduced to the unsuspecting British public, trying to sell one-legged turkeys from the back of his Reliant Robin.
+Only Fools and Horses first hit British TV screens on 8 September 1981 when Derek ‘Del-Boy’ Trotter was introduced to the unsuspecting British public, trying to sell one-legged turkeys from the back of his Reliant Robin.

 Another astute Trotter business investment was the purchase of 25 combination briefcases (which had fallen off the back of a lorry) for £200.

 The briefcases had one slight imperfection – they were all locked with the combination code inside.

 Del-Boy is the sole provider for his close-knit family, who together share a high-rise council flat (368 Nelson Mandela House) on the Nyerere estate in Peckham, South London.